WalletWasabi/WalletWasabi/WalletWasabi.Documentation/HowToDeploy.md

 Post the following message to slack/integrations channel

 ```
-Hello there, we are deploying this commit to backend servers.
+Hello there, we are deploying this commit to the 'TestNet' servers.
 - Latest commit on backend: 167c81be80d8d3de9deaf8d306017c5403593c89
 - Planning to deploy to backend: 460e21ce71738d3cc1560a3d4fc1984cc4beb725
 - PRs with affiliate label: https://github.com/zkSNACKs/WalletWasabi/pulls?q=is%3Apr+is%3Aclosed+label%3Aaffiliate